joshbeam/source.frontendcollisionblog/_posts/2016-01-17-intro-to-password-hashing.markdown

 > A collision attack is therefore well within the range of what an organized crime syndicate can practically budget by 2018, and a university research project by 2021.

+If we have constraints though (for example, if we know the limitations of the input), it necessarily follows that we do not have infinite possibilities for inputs.
+There's an interesting question on StackOverflow about finding which coordinates were used to generate a SHA-256 hash.
+We have an advantage here when we know how the coordinate are supposed to look in this example: `00.000000`. <a href="http://stackoverflow.com/a/21216552/2714730">Martijn Pieters gives a great example</a>:

+> Producing all possible coordinates between 00.000000 and 99.999999 is easy enough:

+{% highlight python %}
+from itertools import product
+import hashlib

+digits = '0123456789'

+for combo in product(digits, repeat=16):
+    coords = '{}.{} {}.{}'.format(
+        ''.join(combo[:2]), ''.join(combo[2:8]),
+        ''.join(combo[8:10]), ''.join(combo[10:]))
+    hash = hashlib.sha256(coords).hexdigest()
+    if hash == '3f1c756daec9ebced7ff403acb10430659c13b328c676c4510773dc315784e4e':
+        print coords
+        break
+{% endhighlight %}

+> This'll brute-force all 10**16 (a big number) combinations.
+Sit back and relax, this'll take a while.

 # Guessing passwords

 You have to keep in mind, too, how long it takes to "brute force" a password.
 This means that an attacker can tell his computer to go through every possible password that there could be, and try all of those passwords until he finds the correct one.
 Just as an interesting mental exercise, there's an online <a href="https://www.grc.com/haystack.htm">brute force calculator</a> that tries to tell you how many "computing years" it would take to brute force a certain password.
 Now, I link to this in caution, because there are many variables involved, but nonetheless, it's interesting to look at: